rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 ## Why not other Cryptocurrencies?

-Altcoins are not even attempting to solve the problem Bitcoin solves.
+Altcoins are not attempting to solve the problem Bitcoin solves.
  They offer no scarcity, and no true decentralization.